What are “Pro” scooters?

 Apart from the branding, this pro scooter is built with impressive features, including a deck size of 4.25 by 19.5 inches, Chromoly steel handlebars, and a double clamp.
 If your children are fans of Tanner Fox and already into scooters, this would make an excellent gift that they will surely appreciate.
 However, if the branding isn’t a factor, it’s important to note that it can add up to the cost.

 Envy Series 5 & 6 Prodigy

 Envy is currently dominating the pro scooter industry by attracting top riders to represent their brand.
 While most companies focus on delivering quality products at affordable prices, Envy stands out by focusing on stunning artwork for their complete scooters and parts.
 This has allowed them to gain an edge in the market.

 The Envy Prodigy complete scooter is available in a range of attractive color options and finishes, with Candy, Splatter, or Oil Slick colorways coating or dipping the decks.
 The newly swirled grips and front and rear deck inserts add to the fine improvements that Envy offers.
 The nylon flex brake included with the scooter also ensures minimal noise and rattles.

 Overall, the Envy Prodigy is the ultimate complete scooter option, making it an ideal gift that will undoubtedly bring joy and gratitude to its lucky new owner.

 Lucky Covenant Pro Scooter

-Adapting to the needs of the market, Lucky made the Covenant’s graphics a focal point of its development.
-They hired a famous Japanese artist named Shogo Ota to create the theme and premise which are displayed on the scooter.
-Trying to appeal to the widest audience possible, this scooter comes in no less than 7 different colorways.
+To cater to the market’s needs, Lucky has made the Covenant’s graphics a focal point of its development.
+They enlisted the help of a renowned Japanese artist named Shogo Ota to create the theme and premise, which are displayed on the scooter.
+To appeal to a wider audience, this scooter is available in seven different colorways.